 Overview

-I cannot overemphasize the importance of adjusting your monitor for proper color.
-While this page is not meant to be a comprehensive guide to calibrating your monitor, it is a basic introduction that should get you closer to neutral or standard color, and if you choose to do so, point you in the direction to learn more.
-Unfortunately, I know very little about Macintosh systems, so the comments apply primarily to MS Windows.
+We cannot overemphasize the importance of adjusting your monitor for proper color.
+While this page is not meant to be a comprehensive guide to calibrating your monitor, it is a basic introduction that should get you closer to neutral or standard color.
+The instructions apply primarily to Windows.

 Viewing Conditions

-I do all my critical color adjustments and viewing in a room with subued light.
+All critical color adjustments and viewing should be done in a room with subued light.
 At a minimum, make sure your monitor is shielded from direct light to reduce glare on the screen.
 Also, be aware that brightly colored clothing or walls can cast color onto your monitor and influence your color perception.

 Monitor Settings

-If your monitor has control buttons, adjust to 100% contrast and then adjust brightness until you can see distinct levels on the gray scale up to about 95%.
-If adjusting to 100% contrast produces an extremely contrasty appearance, you will need to adjust the contrast back some.
+If your monitor has control buttons, adjust contrast and brightness until you can see distinct levels on the gray scale target.

 Graphics Card Settings